nabilimam4/nabilimam4.github.io/index.md

 ## Selected Press

-MIT Tech Review: A new computer chip mimics the neurocircuitry of our noses to smell.
+(MIT Tech Review)[https://www.technologyreview.com/2020/03/16/905295/ai-intel-neuromorphic-chip-mimics-brain-to-smell/]: A new computer chip mimics the neurocircuitry of our noses to smell.

-IEEE Spectrum: Intel's neuromorphic nose learns scents in just one sniff.
+(IEEE Spectrum)[https://spectrum.ieee.org/tech-talk/artificial-intelligence/machine-learning/intels-neuromorphic-nose-learns-scents-in-just-one-sniff]: Intel's neuromorphic nose learns scents in just one sniff.

-MIT Tech Review: A camera that sees like a human eye​.
+(MIT Tech Review)[https://www.technologyreview.com/2013/08/23/176671/a-camera-that-sees-like-the-human-eye/]: A camera that sees like a human eye​.

-New York Times: IBM develops a new chip that functions like a brain.
+(New York Times)[https://www.nytimes.com/2014/08/08/science/new-computer-chip-is-designed-to-work-like-the-brain.html]: IBM develops a new chip that functions like a brain.

-Scientific American: Computing after Moore's Law.
+(Scientific American)[https://www.scientificamerican.com/article/moores-law-computing-after-moores-law/]: Computing after Moore's Law.

 ```markdown